-Factsheet: Arts Animates—excellence in community engagement and participation in the arts
+Factsheet: Arts Animates—excellence in capacity building and innovation

-Sponsored by the Ministry for the Arts in the Attorney-General's Department
+Sponsored by the Department of Communications and the Arts

 About the sponsor

-The Ministry for the Arts develops and administers programs and policies that encourage excellence in art, support for cultural heritage and public access to arts and culture.
+The Department of Communications and the Arts develops and administers programs and policies that encourage excellence in art, help to protect our heritage and support public access to and participation in, arts and culture.
 The funding and support the Australian Government provides helps artists and organisations shape our cultural landscape, increase cultural diversity, and inspire, educate and entertain audiences across Australia and around the world.

 The Australian Government believes all Australians, whether in regional areas or major cities, should have access to artistic and cultural activities, performances and exhibitions.
-Work by arts and cultural organisations and artists can inspire and challenge us, provoke new thoughts and ideas, and give us fresh perspectives on the world.
+Experiencing art, whether as a creator, participant or audience member, can inspire and challenge us, provoke new thoughts and ideas, and give us fresh perspectives on the world.

-In sponsoring this category award, the Ministry for the Arts recognises the important role local government has in creating vibrant local communities through arts and cultural activities.
+In sponsoring this category award, the Department of Communications and the Arts recognises the important role local government has in creating vibrant local communities through arts and cultural activities.

-General information about the Ministry for the Arts can be found at arts.gov.au.
+General information about the Department of Communications and the Arts can be found here.

 Arts Animates Category